 Once out with the quilt and camera...we found a quaint chicken coop...

+And a lovely horse.
 And some sweet, furry cows!

 But we got off to a rough start with my Quilt Group at the Community Center.
 My Spanish speakers were on one side of the table and a few English speakers sat opposite.
 No interpreters today?
 I pantomimed with one group and they laughed and taught me Spanish words for movie and popcorn and actor.
 My English speakers were ready to discuss Meryl Streep's acceptance speech.
 How could I please both groups?